 RTA continues to work with the NC Chamber to advance an “access user fee” as a simple, fair, and resilient method of replacing the state gas tax to modernize and stabilize transportation funding.

 The concept is this:

-- 1. Raise the annual EV fee (currently $140.25/year) to what the owner of the typical gasoline-powered vehicle pays in gas taxes over the course of a year (currently around $237/year)
+- 1. Raise the annual EV fee (currently $140.25/year) to what the owner of the typical gasoline-powered vehicle pays in gas taxes over the course of a year (currently around $251/year or about $21/month)